Widget Options

 MyItemActions(webui::indexWidgetItemActionSpec,webui::indexPageExtension,webui::indexWidgetActionSpec)

-Note that, starting from AIMMS 4.92, the second index above may also be any index in a sub-set of the Integers.
+Note that, starting from AIMMS 4.92, the second index above may also be any index in a sub-set of the pre=defined set of Integers.

 You can double-click the created string parameter, open its data page and enter or modify its data values (you do need to save your model data after that):